carbon-language/carbon-lang/llvm/docs/TableGen/BackGuide.rst

 The TableGen command option ``--print-records`` invokes a simple backend that prints all the classes and records defined in the source files.
 This is the default backend option.
+The format of the output is guaranteed to be constant over time, so that the output can be compared in tests.
 The output looks like this:

 .. code-block:: text